Zhou Yongkang: Minister of Public Security

 Zhou's political fate was subject to rife speculation in the lead-up to the 16th Party Congress held in the fall of 2002.
 Widely regarded as a rising political star, Zhou was said to be a leading candidate for Vice-Premier or entry into the top ranks of the Central Political and Legal Affairs Commission (Zhengfawei).
 The central government was also in need of a tough and uncompromising figure to take reins of China's security system in the post-9/11 global security paradigm.
 With his quasi-military style training in the oil sector and a reputation for being able to make tough decisions, Zhou got the nod to become Minister of Public Security in December 2002.
 He also earned a series of powerful posts in the party and government within the span of a few months, including membership in the Politburo, State Councilor, Deputy Zhengfawei Secretary, First Political Commissar of the People's Armed Police (China's paramilitary police force), and Secretary of the party's Central Secretariat (the party's internal policy execution and coordination body).

 Zhou's assuming the deputy secretary position at the Zhengfawei meant that his status in the Chinese domestic security system was second only to Politburo Standing Committee member Luo Gan.
 Zhou was the first Minister of Public Security to hold a Politburo seat since Mao's successor Hua Guofeng, a testament to the renewed importance of the domestic security portfolio.
 This was partially attributed to the increasingly sharp social conflict in China as a result of the wealth imbalance created by the post-Mao era economic reform policies.
-At the turn of the century, "mass incidents" – a catch-all euphemism that could refer to any organized or spontaneous protests of social, political, economic, or religious nature – had become commonplace across the country.
+At the turn of the century, "mass incidents" – a catch-all euphemism that could refer to any organized or spontaneous protests of a social, political, economic, or religious nature – had become commonplace across the country.
 In response, Beijing mandated sweeping structural reforms that significantly elevated the status of Public Security organs across the country.